slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.'*

 > *'I love individuals.
 I hate groups of people.
 I hate a group of people with a «common purpose».
 Because pretty soon they have little hats.
 And armbands.
 And fight songs.
 And a list of people they’re going to visit at 3am.
 So, I dislike and despise groups of people.
 But I love individuals.' -- George Carlin*

+> *'The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum.' -- Noam Chomsky*

 > *'When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks.'*